crim-ca/weaver/docs/source/processes.rst

     When a process is deployed with any of the below supported :term:`Application Package` formats, additional parsing of this :term:`CWL` as well as complementary details directly within the :term:`WPS` deployment body is accomplished.
-See :ref:`Correspondance between CWL and WPS fields` section for more details.
+See :ref:`cwl-wps-mapping` section for more details.

 Package as Literal Unit Block